 Ever wanted to sail around the world?
 Now you can!
 With Semester at Sea, you’ll be based on a remodeled cruise ship, complete with classrooms, library, and living quarters.
 You’ll take classes on the ship as you make your way to different ports around the world – usually stopping in countries in Asia, Africa, and Europe (previous stops have included Japan, China, India, South Africa, Ghana, Morocco, Germany, and Hawaii).
 While in country, you will either participate in educational excursions as part of your class, or you have free time to explore on your own.

 SIT International Honors Programs (IHP):

 SIT has put together a collection of programs for students looking for comparative education options.
 These programs have specific focuses and visit usually three countries.
 The countries vary depending on the program you choose but possible combinations could be: Malawi, Italy and Ecuador; Bolivia, Morocco, and Vietnam; and Chile, Jordan, and Nepal.
 IHP topics include: Cities in the 21st Century: People, Planning & Politics; Climate Change: The Politics of Land, Water & Energy Justice; Food Systems: Agriculture, Sustainability & Justice; Health and Community: Globalization, Culture & Care; Human Rights: Movements, Power & Resistance; and International Relations: Global Governance, Human Security & Civil Society.

-Those students who are on tuition abatement or tuition exchange can only keep that aid if they choose to participate in an Exchange Program.
 Here are the current Exchange Programs offered by the University of Hartford: